Introduction To Industrial Automation

 As with all the robot types, the interface between the robot and the workpiece is very important and often requires specialized or custom end of arm tooling.
 These setups are typically designed or configured specific to the application environment where the industrial robot is being deployed.
 They can range from very basic grippers when moving a single part to extremely complex vacuum systems for automotive demolding operations.
 There are many accessories that can be attached to aid in the objective and allow for the robot to better complete tasks.

 Grippers are positioned at the end of the robot arm enabling the robot to hold onto an object with the cycle of tightening, handling and releasing of the part.
 Although grippers can come in many forms such as Soft Robotics mGrip, mechanical style grippers often have two, three or up to five fingers used to grasp the workpiece.
-These grippers are often produced using lightweight additive manufacturing or traditional CNC machining.
+These grippers are often produced using lightweight additive manufacturing or traditional CNC machining and are perfect for industrial automation applications.

 Vacuum cups operate using the Bernoulli Principle for generating high-speed air flow to interact between the workpiece surface and the vacuum cup.
 This type of tooling is used a lot in food production and material handling systems where the products to be transported are smooth, flat and clean.
 Vacuum cup type grasping is dependent on getting a good seal to the surface of the part to be moved.